yangniko137/Tank-Go-V5/README.md

   - Add Life LED and the indicator light when "Tank life" is zero and turn to dark when tank repair finished
   - The user' button on LinkIT7697 board is test functionalify.
 It will play AMMO and life alarm voice and those 2 external LED indicators light by 0.5 seconds on each.
-  - we also can use this user' button to test IR singal if it workable as well
+  - we also can use this "user button" to test IR singal if it workable as plan
 ----------------------------------------------------------------------------------------------------------------
 Attentions
   - The AMMO indicator connect P15 pin to Robot shield and the 2nd IR LED had move to P3 pin.
-    If you adopt the dual turret on your tank and connect the 2nd IR LED from original P15 IR LED had to plug into P3 pin on robot shield board
-  - Need manual cut pice of Turret supporter as screwdriver show it on attach picture before plug connector to P3 pin
+    If you adopt the dual turret on your tank and connect the 2nd IR LED from original P15 IR LED had to plug into P3 pin on robot shield board.
+Also, try to manual cut pice of Turret supporter as screwdriver show as attach picture before plug connector to P3 pin
-  - Please create mp3 folder on TF card then insert to DFPLAYER module.
+  - Please create mp3 folder and copy all of mp3 files (for system) into TF card then insert to DFPLAYER module.
   - The github package include system mp3 files and the file names range reserved from 0001 - 0010.mp3 If you want to put your prefer songs then the file name will be 0011 - 0025.mp3 (total 15 songs) by sequence.
 ----------------------------------------------------------------------------------------------------------------